DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - amazing feeling when one post gain traction (and it referenced in sites like redit)
  - comments are gold (get rid of any kind of spam or link-bait in comments)
  - use your blog to ask questions (with data behind your question and the paths you have tried)
-    - don&#39;t worry about how rusty and rough they are, what matter is that you have started to publish
+    - don't worry about how rusty and rough they are, what matter is that you have started to publish
     - it is your blog and you are learning
  - write about things you are doing on the day-to-day. explain your path and personal stories about making it to work
  - write for your future self
- - key concept: &#34;answer questions made to you with a blog&#34; (great way to write good/relevant content and scale your time (specially important when you get asked the same question by multiple people/colleagues))
+ - key concept: "answer questions made to you with a blog" (great way to write good/relevant content and scale your time (specially important when you get asked the same question by multiple people/colleagues))
     - i.e. when somebody asks you a question, write a blog post with the answer and send them the link to it

  - Blog titles are very important (since they help with SEO a lot)